 User and group management: Create and manage users and groups to establish who can access AWS resources48.

-Security Enhancement: Implement strict access policies to minimize security risks and ensure compliance with industry standards47.
+Security enhancement: Implement strict access policies to minimize security risks and ensure compliance with industry standards47.

-Role-Based Access Control: Use IAM roles to delegate permissions and manage temporary access for applications or services46.
+RBAC: Use IAM roles to delegate permissions and manage temporary access for applications or services46.

-Getting Started with AWS IAM
+Getting started with AWS IAM

 To begin using AWS IAM, access the service through the AWS Management Console.
 Create users, groups, and roles and define policies to manage access permissions46.